roger-that-dev/nerd-athletic-blog/posts/docker-for-python-developers/docker-for-python-developers.md

 ---
-title: Docker for Python Developers
+author: Alice Bloggs
 date: 2024-03-12
 excerpt: A practical guide to using Docker in Python development, from basic concepts to advanced containerization techniques.
-tags: [python, docker, devops, containerization]
+tags:
-author: Roger Willis
+- python
+- docker
+- devops
+- containerization
+title: Docker for Python Developers
 ---

 # Docker for Python Developers